Interaction dependence of the Hall response for the Bose-Hubbard triangular ladder: Results

+In order to analyze the nature of the state during the evolution we compute the dynamics of the chiral current, defined in Eq.~(\ref{eq:cur}).
 We can see that $J_c(t)$ remains constant in time and equal to its ground state value, Fig.~\ref{fig:PH_dynamics_Jp}(d).
 This implies that the system maintains its Meissner superfluid character also after the quench during the time interval from which we extract its Hall response.
 Furthermore, in Fig.~\ref{fig:PH_dynamics_Jp}(e) we show the evolution of the bond dimension used to represent the state of the system as a MPS, which roughly quantifies the amount of entanglement present \cite{Schollwoeck2011}.
 We observe that by keeping the truncation error fixed to $10^{-12}$ the bond dimension decreases abruptly at short times and remains almost constant during the time interval which exhibits a linear evolution of $P_y$ and $\boldsymbol{J}_x$.
 We associate the increase at late times with the growing importance of the boundary effects, thus, offering us a further handle to the estimation of the influence of finite size.

 In the final part of the section regarding the Hall response in the Meissner superfluid phase, we analyze the role of the atomic filling $\rho$ with the results presented in Fig.~\ref{fig:PH_vs_density} and Fig.~\ref{fig:PH_vs_density_Jp}.
 For a finite interaction strength of $U/J=2.5$ increasing the atomic filling decreases the magnitude of the Hall polarization, as seen in Fig.~\ref{fig:PH_vs_density}(a) as a function of $\chi$ for $J_\|/J=0.2$ and in Fig.~\ref{fig:PH_vs_density_Jp}(a) as a function of $J_\|/J$ for $\chi=0.1\pi$.
 In the case of small values of $\rho$ we compare our numerical results with the analytical result $P_H^{\text{eq},U=0}$, Eq.~(\ref{eq:P_Hall_analytic_U0}), [black curves in Fig.~\ref{fig:PH_vs_density}(a) and Fig.~\ref{fig:PH_vs_density_Jp}(a)], as the non-interacting Hall polarization also corresponds to the single particle limit.
 We obtain a good agreement with $\langle\langle P_H\rangle\rangle$ for $\rho=0.125$ for a magnetic flux up to $\chi\lesssim0.15\pi$ [Fig.~\ref{fig:PH_vs_density}(a)] and for $\rho=0.1$ and $\chi=0.1\pi$ for the dependence on $J_\|/J$ [Fig.~\ref{fig:PH_vs_density_Jp}(a)].
 The second comparison we perform is for larger values of the atomic filling, where we expect the mean-field approach presented in Sec.~\ref{sec:mf_limit} to hold.
 For $\rho=1$, $P_H^{\text{eq,MF}}(\rho=1)$, Eq.~(\ref{eq:P_Hall_analytic_mf}), agrees well with the numerical results for $\chi\lesssim0.4\pi$ and the dependence on $J_\|/J$, see gray curves in Fig.~\ref{fig:PH_vs_density}(a) and Fig.~\ref{fig:PH_vs_density_Jp}(a).
 Furthermore, in Fig.~\ref{fig:PH_vs_density}(c) we can see that the agreement with the mean-field result becomes better as we increase $\rho$.